What I love about these garlicky snow peas

 - 1 tablespoon water

-- Add sugar, soy sauce, broccoli and snow peas, stirring to coat.
+- Add sugar, soy sauce, and snow peas, stirring to coat.
 Add water and cover skillet.

 - Cook until tender, stirring occasionally, about 8 minutes.